tpalgon/NM_UI_Tests/README.md

 3. npm install
 4. npm run test

 Note: I limited my assertions to the ones listed in your workflow.
+Also, I used the linter eslint.

+Please let me know if it doesn't go smoothly!